 The electronic collaboration of business organizations has grown significantly in the last decade.
 Often data interchange is based on processes run by different parties exchanging messages to synchronize their states.
 If a process changes state, it sends messages to other relevant processes to inform them about this change.
 However, server crashes and network failures may result in a loss of messages.
 In this case, the state change is performed by one process, resulting in global state/behavior inconsistencies and possible deadlocks.
+In general, a state inconsistency is not recovered by the process engine that executes the process.
+This can be seen from a screen dump of errors from the Oracle process engine 12c which sends message to an unavailable server (see Figure 1).
 CSIRO, Australia 3-4 Castray Esplanade, Hobart, Tasmania, 7000 Email: chihungchi@gmail.com